 “Second quarter was a challenging one for the company.
 Financial results included $4.9 billion in special item net charges and a foreign exchange loss of over $400 million.
 Excluding special items and FX, the quarter resulted in a $3 billion loss or $1.59 per share,” said Breber.

-Morningstar rates Chevron as one of the best dividend stocks
+Morningstar rates Chevron as one of the best dividend stocks of 2020

 “Although Chevron is an integrated energy company, its narrow economic moat rests on the quality of its upstream portfolio.
 Chevron’s upstream segment holds a low-cost position based on an evaluation of its oil- and gas-producing assets, using our exploration and production moat framework.
 Its greater exposure to liquids and liquids-linked natural gas production has produced peer-leading cash margins during the past five years,” said Good.